edbratt/hk2-site-test/extensibility.md

 ## PerThread Scope

-There is a per-thread scope/context pair optionally supported in HK2.
+There is a per-thread scope/context pair optionally supported in GlassFish HK2.
 Services marked with [PerThread][perthread] have their life cycle defined by the thread they are on.
 Two different threads injecting a service from the [PerThread][perthread] scope will get different objects.
 Two objects on the same thread injecting a [PerThread][perthread] scope service will get the same object.